laminas/getlaminas.org/data/blog/2024/2024-08-05-using-laminas-continuous-integration.md

 Create the file `.github/workflows/continuous-integration.yml` using the content below.
 In this example, the workflow will run for all pull requests, pushes to any branch, and newly published tags.
-You can check out the documentation on the page [GitHub Workflow Documentation](https://docs.github.com/en/actions/using-workflows/about-workflows).
+You can check out the documentation on the [GitHub Workflow Documentation page](https://docs.github.com/en/actions/using-workflows/about-workflows).

 ```yaml
 name: "Continuous Integration"